loonwerks/case-ta6-experimental-platform-OpenUxAS/examples/CASE-TA6-Challenge-Problems/ph2_01_WaterwaySearch/README.md

 This is an example of running UxAS service that communicates to the AMASE simulation in order to generate plans and an assignment for one of one UAVs to survay a waterway as commanded from a ground station.
 For more background see the file 'doc/UxAS_UserManual.pdf'

-## To Do:

-1. Modify configuration to have a single UAV and a single ground station.
-2. Modify the CPP source code for the services to utilize persistent storage (i.e. UxAS::PersistentMap) to maintain data elements AirVehicleConfiguration, (initial) AirVehicleState, (initial) MissionCommand, Task, and ZeroizeCondition in the persistent maps.
-The following services may be affected StatusReportService, Test_SimulationTime, TaskManagerService, AutomationRequestValidatorService, RoutePlannerVisibilityService, RouteAggregatorService, AssignmentTreeBranchBoundService, AutomationDiagramDataService, WaypointPlanManagerService, PlanBuilderService, and ZeroizeConditionRecognizer.
-3. A potential difficulty is that the WaypointPlanManagerService can be initialized to the initial loiter waypoint only by receiving a MissionCommand message.
-It may be difficult to have this initialized from a data store.
-4. Construct an initialized database containing necessary values for AirVehicleConfiguration, AirVehicleState, ZeroizeCondition, KeepInZones, KeepOutZones, and a LineSearchTask.
-5. Configure the ground station instance of UxAS to send a single AutomationRequest message requesting the line search task.
-6. Update the AMASE configuration to illustrate this scenario.
-7. Integrate onto target ODROID XU4 target.
-8. Update this README.md again (sections files, running the example, what happens, things to try).

 ## Files:

 * `cfg_WaterwaySearch_UAV.xml` - Configuration file for services to be run on the UAV instance of UxAS